quicwg/reliable-stream-reset/draft-ietf-quic-reliable-stream-reset.md

 frame and a CLOSE_STREAM frame of type 0x21.
 When using a RESET_STREAM frame, the behavior is unchanged from the behavior described in ({{!RFC9000}}).

-When using the CLOSE_STREAM frame, the initiator MUST guarantee reliable delivery of stream data of at least Reliable Size bytes.
+When using a CLOSE_STREAM frame, the initiator MUST guarantee reliable delivery of stream data of at least Reliable Size bytes.
 If STREAM frames containing data up to that byte offset are lost, the initiator MUST retransmit this data, as described in (Section 13.3 of {{!RFC9000}}).
 Data sent beyond that byte offset SHOULD NOT be retransmitted.

 As described in (Section 3.2 of {{RFC9000}}), it MAY deliver data beyond that offset to the application.